t4d-gmbh/voter-turnout-in-switzerland/README.md

 The preprocessed data files are in the directory *data/preprocessed*.
 These files (csv) are used for the analysis.
 We performed the following tasks:

-- Delete data entries that not needed for the analysis.
+- Delete data entries not needed for the analysis.
 The file with the portraits of the communes contained several variables describing the voting behavior with regard to specific political parties.
 However, these values were not available for numerous communes.
 To simplify the analysis, we deleted these variables and focussed on the more than 30 remaining variables.
-- Replace "X" and "*" characters which indicated missing values with empty values.
+- Replace "X" and "\*" characters which indicated missing values with empty values.
 This leads to *NaN* values in Python which are easier to work with.
 - Harmonize a few municipality's names since the FSO used different spellings in some cases
 - Save all standardized values in a separate data frame so that variables that are on different scales can be compared with each other.
 See also the article *Common pitfalls in the interpretation of coefficients of linear models* on scikit-learn.org.